Diocese of Geraldton

-The Roman Catholic Diocese of Geraldton is a Latin Rite suffragan diocese in the ecclesiastical province of the Metropolitan Archdiocese of Perth, covering the Mid West, Western Australia.
+The Roman Catholic Diocese of Geraldton is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church covering the Mid West, Western Australia.
+It is a suffragan diocese in the ecclesiastical province of the Metropolitan Archdiocese of Perth.

 Its cathedral episcopal see is St Francis Xavier Cathedral, in Geraldton.

 History

 Established on 30 January 1898 as Diocese of Geraldton / Geraldtonen(sis) (Latin), on territory split off from the then Diocese of Perth (now its Metropolitan).